General entry requirements

 You must apply for conditional enrolment by 15 March when applying for a place in the programme in general.
 If your application for conditional enrolment is approved, you are allowed to meet the entry requirements by 1 September.
-It is exclusively for the Administration Office to offer an applicant conditional enrolment.
+It is exclusively for the Admission Office to offer an applicant conditional enrolment.

 Please note that if you are offered a study place in a programme, all your lower priorities will be cancelled.
 This means that if you have been offered conditional enrolment but fail to fulfil all entry requirements by 1 September, then you will not receive another offer for your lower priorities.